Explore our platform and learn how it can help your application shine.

 Network access restrictions are especially important for organizations with large numbers of employees and for organizations that allow access to third parties such as customers and suppliers, which can be difficult to monitor.
 Companies that rely on RBAC can better protect their sensitive data and applications.

-This is part of an extensive series of guides about Network Security.
+This is a part of an extensive series of guides about Access Management.

 Before implementing RBAC in an enterprise, the organization should define the permissions for each role as thoroughly as possible.
 This includes precisely defining permissions in the following areas: